neherlab/pangraph/docs/src/tutorials/tutorial_2.md

 },
 ```

-The two main properties of a block are its unique `id` (10-letters alphabetic sequence randomly assigned when creating the pangraph), and the consensus `sequence`.
+The two main properties of a block are its unique `id` (10-letters alphabetic sequence randomly assigned when generating the pangraph), and the consensus `sequence`.

 In addition to this, a block object also stores information on the full alignment of all the different occurrences of the block, and their position on the original input sequences.
 As explained in the [Introduction](@ref), we refer to a particular occurrence of a block in a sequence as a __Node__.
 Intuitively, they can be thought of as a single entry in the sequence alignment of a block.